-The Board has declared a second interim dividend, in lieu of a final, of 38p per share (2017: 37p), with a small element funded from revenue reserve, giving a total dividend for the year of 56p per share (2017: 55p).
-This equates to a yield of 3.3% at 30 September 2018, which compares favourably with the UK All Companies sector average of 2.0% (source: JP Morgan Cazenove), and also extends the Company's record of either increasing or maintaining the level of ordinary dividends each year since 1976.
-The dividend will be paid on 21 December 2018 to shareholders on the register on 30 November 2018.
+We announced in May 2019 the decision to change to quarterly dividends in order to provide shareholders with a more attractive flow of income.
+The Board has declared a third interim dividend, in lieu of a final, of 20p per share, with an element funded from the revenue reserve, giving a total dividend for the year of 56p per share (2018: 56p).
+This equates to a yield of 3.6% at 30 September 2019, which compares favourably with the UK All Companies sector average of 2.6% (source: JP Morgan Cazenove), and also extends the Company's record of either increasing or maintaining the level of ordinary dividends each year since 1976.
+The dividend will be paid on 20 December 2019 to shareholders on the register on 29 November 2019.
+The Board has decided again to pass on special dividends received from portfolio companies totalling £497,000 this year, the equivalent of 3.67p per share (2018: £236,000: 1.75p).
+It will be paid at the same time as the third interim dividend.
+The total dividend for the year of 59.67p represents an increase of 3.3% compared with 57.75p for the previous year.

-Special dividends received from investee companies have continued to decline, as I have cautioned in my statements in the past few years.
-These dividends totalled £236,000, the equivalent of 1.75p per share, this year (2017: £643,000; 4.7p).
-Although the amount is modest, the Board has decided again to pass this on to shareholders as a special dividend of 1.75p (2017: 4.7p).
-The special dividend will be paid at the same time as the second interim dividend.